namsefroehlich/Tic-Tac-Toe-Minimax-Algorithm/README.md

 # You can't win!

-Tic-Tac-Toe AI that plays a perfect game.
-This AI will consider all possible scenarios and makes the most optimal move.
+Tic-Tac-Toe Opponent that plays a perfect game.
+Minimax will consider all possible scenarios and makes the most optimal move.